Skip to main content

 Expenses eligible for the financing program include :

-• Costs related to the purchase of materials, equipment rental, space and transportation associated with the project;
+• Costs related to the purchase of materials, equipment and space rental, and transportation related to the project;

 • Professional fees;